-Let’s be honest, buying one of the best external hard drives for music production is no more exciting than buying a steam mop, but when push comes to shove, you'll be glad you did your homework if you opt for one of the models below.
+Right, let's get serious.
+Buying one of the best external hard drives for music production may be no more exciting than buying a steam mop, but when push comes to shove, you'll be glad you did your homework if you opt for one of the models below.
 While it’s definitely not the sexiest thing you'll ever purchase or something you'll be bragging about to friends, it is one of the most important, especially if you create a lot of music, or shoot a lot of videos.
+Which you do, right?